 Examples of current and past work include:

-• Cate Buchanan is currently one of nine Senior Mediation Advisers in the Standby Team of Experts of the UN Mediation Support Unit in the Department of Political Affairs (Process Design; Gender & Inclusion).
-This includes a mix of operational processes and training & policy work including facilitator and lead resource person for the 2018 Experts Group process on women’s meaningful participation in peace processes and gender-inclusive peace agreements; resource person for annual events such as the UN Ceasefire Course and the UN High Level Seminar on Gender and Mediation for peace envoys in cooperation with PRIO, Crisis Management Initiative (2013-2016 )and UN Department for Political Affairs.
+• In 2018-mid 2019 Cate Buchanan was a Senior Mediation Adviser in the Standby Team of Experts of the UN Mediation Support Unit in the Department of Political Affairs (speciality areas - Process Design; Gender & Inclusion).
+This included a mix of inputs to country situations/processes, and training & policy work including facilitator and lead resource person for the 2018 Experts Group process on women’s meaningful participation in peace processes and gender-inclusive peace agreements; resource person for annual events such as the UN Ceasefire Course and the UN High Level Seminar on Gender and Mediation for peace envoys convened by the UN Department for Political Affairs in cooperation with PRIO and Crisis Management Initiative.

 • Athena seconds staff to peace support initiatives such as Cate Buchanan (2015-2017) to the Nyein (Shalom) Foundation in the role of Senior Peacebuilding Adviser deployed via DAI with USAID Office of Transition Initiatives support to provide strategic advice on programme development and to support their work with the armed groups including providing technical (e.g. negotiation preparedness, inclusion, funding modalities) and process design advice (e.g. lead adviser on the first and second rounds of ethnic national dialogues in 2016 and 2017).

 • Technical and process design advice to the Myanmar Alliance for Gender Inclusion in the Peace Process to establish itself and develop policy analysis (2014-2015).